BrightspaceUI/core/mixins/localize-mixin.md

 ## Providing Resources

-Your component must provide resources by either implementing a static `resources` getter for local resources, or a `config` getter to fetch resources asynchronously.
-The `importFunc` method of `config` will be called with lowercase languages in preferential order.
+Your component must provide resources by either implementing a `resources` getter for local resources, or a `localizeConfig` getter to fetch resources asynchronously.
+The `importFunc` method of `localizeConfig` will be called with lowercase languages in preferential order.

-Static implementations should return an object containing two values:
-- `language` (string): the language of the resources
-- `resources` (object): localization resources for that language

 ## Language Resources